vmware-archive/purser/KUBER_SETUP.md

 1. Create the directory `kuber-plugin` in your home directory for `kuber-plugin` development.

-1. Inside `kuber-plugin` directory run the following to get the `kuber-plugin` code.
+1. Inside `kuber-plugin` directory run the following command to get the `kuber-plugin` code.

         git clone git@gitlab.eng.vmware.com:kuber/kuber-plugin.git .